 Because the mixture of subsoil needed for rammed earth is readily available on many construction sites, it can sometimes be as easy to source as concrete --- or even easier.

 Construction crews require only minimal training on the material to build new structures using it.
-Building a rammed earth structure is a labour-intensive process, however, meaning that labour costs for a building may be higher when rammed earth is used.
+Building a rammed earth structure is a labor-intensive process, however, meaning that labor costs for a building may be higher when rammed earth is used.
 A crew will also need at least one skilled laborer to lead the construction process.

 The material also has a unique visual appearance.
 It's multi-colored, and with the layers of soil visible in the final product, it makes a good choice for clients who want a distinctive building facade or interior walls.

-Like ferrock, the material's use isn't that common, but a number of high-profile construction projects in the past few years, like the rammed earth walls at Bushey Cemetery, have experimented with rammed earth.
+Like ferrock, the material's use isn't that common, but several high-profile construction projects in the past few years, like the rammed earth walls at Bushey Cemetery, have experimented with rammed earth.